ibm-cloud-docs/watsonxdata/ingest_spark_deltalake.md

       - **Latest snapshot only** (default): Migrate only the current version of the Delta Lake table
       - **All snapshots (full history)**: Migrate the complete history of the Delta Lake table, preserving all versions

-   2. **Select storage**: Choose the storage location containing the Delta Lake tables from the dropdown (e.g., "bucketcos").
+   2. **Select storage**: Choose the storage location containing the Delta Lake tables from the dropdown.

-   3. **All tables**: The section displays the number of available tables (e.g., "All tables (1)").
+   3. **All tables**: The section displays the number of available tables.
-      - Below this, you'll see the message: "Select tables to map to target catalog"

    4. **Search tables**: Use the search box to filter tables by name.

-   5. **Select tables**: Click the checkbox next to each table you want to migrate (e.g., "new/test1").
+   5. **Select tables**: Click the checkbox next to each table you want to migrate.

 6. In the **Target Iceberg table** section:

-   1. **Select Catalog**: Choose the target catalog from the dropdown (e.g., "shibil_catalog").
+   1. **Select Catalog**: Choose the target catalog from the dropdown.

-   2. **Table selection status**: The section displays "0 tables selected" until you select source tables.
-      - After selecting source tables, the message changes to: "Select tables to begin mapping to target"
-      - Additional guidance: "Selected tables will appear here.
-Please select tables from the source panel."

    3. After selecting source tables, the mapping interface allows you to map each source Delta Lake table to a target Iceberg table.

 7. In the **Job details** section:

-   1. **Job ID**: A unique job identifier is automatically generated (e.g., "migration-1774936072150").
+   1. **Job ID**: A unique job identifier is automatically generated.

-   2. **Select engine**: Choose the Spark engine to use for the migration job from the dropdown (default: "(Spark) Spark").
+   2. **Select engine**: Choose the Spark engine to use for the migration job from the dropdown.

    3. **Configuration**: Expand this section to configure additional settings: